lucansky/classbench-ng/README.md

 ### Patching ClassBench
 Original ClassBench is improved using patches in `./patches` directory and the size of its statically initialized arrays is increased, where necessary.
-These changes are automatically applied on downloaded ClassBench during ClassBench-ng installation (see `./vendor/Makefile`).
+These changes are automatically applied on downloaded original ClassBench during ClassBench-ng installation (see `./vendor/Makefile`).

 ## Usage
 ```